Little Girl Dies At Head Start: Dearborn Heights Police Rules Death As Accidental

 Dearborn Heights police made a statement regarding the tragic accident.

-Dearborn Heights Fire/Rescue transported the child to Oakwood Beaumont Hospital in Dearborn, where the child subsequently died from injuries sustained in the incident.”
+Dearborn Heights Fire/Rescue transported the child to Oakwood Beaumont Hospital in Dearborn, where the child subsequently died from injuries sustained in the incident.

 Sandi Jacokes, the mother of little Lilly, is devastated by the loss of her daughter.
 She couldn’t explain just how heartbroken she was when she was called to the hospital that day.